Seangottarun/Seangottarun/README.md

 Recently, I was a summer research intern at Prof. Genov's [Intelligent Sensory Microsystems Laboratory](https://www.eecg.utoronto.ca/~roman/lab/index.html) at the University of Toronto.
 I worked on developing new 3D computational imaging applications with Structured Light and Coded Exposure Cameras.

-Before that, I researched and develpoed a mathematical model for MATLAB simulations of energy efficient air conditioners at the National University of Singapore.
+Before that, I researched and developed a mathematical model for MATLAB simulations of energy efficient air conditioners at the National University of Singapore.

 # 🛠 Tech Stack